truenas/middleware/docs/userguide/freenas_storage.rst

 * FreeNAS® will not import a dirty filesystem.
 If a supported filesystem does not show in the drop-down menu, you will need to :command:`fsck` or run a disk check on the filesystem.

-* FreeNAS® can not import dynamic NTFS volumes at this time.
-A future version of FreeBSD may address this issue.
+* FreeNAS® can not import dynamic NTFS volumes.

-* if an NTFS volume will not import, try ejecting the volume safely from a Windows system.
+* If an NTFS volume will not import, try ejecting the volume safely from a Windows system.
 This will fix some journal files that are required to mount the drive.

 .. _Import Volume: